ATV

 Are You Liable For Damages If You Lend Someone Your Motor Vehicle?

-Earlier this year, a ruling was made by the Ontario Court of Appeal, holding a man and his adult son from Picton accountable for the severe brain injury suffered by a young woman in an accident involving their ATV.
-The young woman, who had no prior experience operating an ATV and did not have a driver’s license, unfortunately crashed the ATV into a tree, resulting in a traumatic brain injury.
+Earlier this year, the Ontario Court of Appeal made a significant ruling that held a man and his adult son from Picton responsible for the serious brain injury sustained by a young woman in an ATV accident.
+This young woman, who had never operated an ATV before and lacked a driver’s license, tragically crashed the vehicle into a tree, leading to a traumatic brain injury.

 Filing a Lawsuit